rust-embedded/book/src/start/semihosting.md

 # Semihosting

-Semihosting is a mechanism that lets embedded devices do I/O on the host and is mainly used to log messages to the host console.
+Semihosting is a mechanism that lets embedded devices do I/O on the target and is mainly used to log messages to the host console.
 Semihosting requires a debug session and pretty much nothing else (no extra wires!) so it's super convenient to use.
 The downside is that it's super slow: each write operation can take